spectrocloud/librarium/docs/docs-content/clusters/edge/edge.md

 :::info

-Edge is built on top of the open-source project [Kairos](https://kairos.io), which provides a tamper-proof immutable operating system with zero downtime rolling upgrade.
+Edge is built on top of the open source project [Kairos](https://kairos.io), which provides a tamper-proof immutable operating system with zero downtime rolling upgrade.

 :::